nus-cs2103-AY2324S2/ip/docs/README.md

 # ConvoBot User Guide

 Welcome to the ConvoBot User Guide!

 This guide will walk you through the features and functionalities of our conversational bot, designed to assist you in managing your daily tasks efficiently.

 ![ConvoBot Screenshot](./Ui.png)

-## Getting Started
 To interact with ConvoBot, simply start typing messages in the text area provided.

 Commands are case-insensitive and should begin with a keyword followed by any necessary arguments.

 # Create New Tasks
 Add different kinds of tasks easily: